Neary took over the reins of the Green Terror baseball program in 2019.

-Neary has spent the last six seasons as an assistant coach at NCAA Division I New Jersey Institute of Technology (NJIT).
+Neary spent the previous six seasons as an assistant coach at NCAA Division I New Jersey Institute of Technology (NJIT).
 He has a been a key member of the coaching staff that has guided the Highlanders to four 20-win seasons over the last six years that included the program’s first winning record at the Division I level in 2015.

 Over his time at NJIT, he has coordinated the recruiting duties as well as assisted in all offensive and defensive aspects of the game.
 He has worked primarily with the infielders on their defense and coordinated the offense, including coaching third base.